ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Step B - In the access token response, the AS informs the client that it has attempted to upload the access token to the RS, specifying the outcome of the token uploading based on the reply received from the RS at Step A2.

-  As defined in {{sec-token_upload}}, this information is provided to the client by means of the "token_upload" parameter included in the access token response.
+  As defined in {{sec-token_upload-resp}}, this information is provided to the client by means of the "token_upload" parameter included in the access token response.
 If the token uploading has failed, the access token response also includes the access token.
 Otherwise, the access token response includes information consistent with what was specified by the "token_upload" parameter of the access token request at Step A.

 * Step C1 - This step occurs only if the token uploading from the AS has failed, and the AS has provided the client with the access token at Step B. In such a case, the client uploads the access token to the RS just like at Step C of the original workflow.